yangjiang3973/learn-vue/dev-diary.md

 1. learn `raf` and use it to replace `setTimeout` in transition example.

-2. TODO: i cannot make my example work with `raf`, but article's example works fine...
+2. (DONE) i cannot make my example work with `raf`, but article's example works fine...

 # 2020-01-21

-1.
+1. no need to implement a perfect transition module as Vue.

+just implement the basic example and fully understand Vue's transition.

+maybe in my Aue, make transition as a independent package.
+Only install when needed.

+2. TODO: because of `transition module`, I realized I may need to use a better way to manage lifecycle of elements.

+for example, when leave transition and need to remove element, how to combine them better

+Vue use hooks to call element's lifecycle fn.

+I split them into createElm and use switch statement to manage props.

+but in transition, if I want to use setTimeout to remove element, how should I do?

+Before remove, call a hook(maybe call it destroy hook), in this hook check transition first, then remove?